MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-bridge-settings.md

 # Manage bridge settings in Teams

 Prior to and during a Microsoft Teams meeting or phone call, the meeting organizer has several options for choosing the bridge settings.
-See the following articles for more information:
+For more information, see the following articles:

 - [Emails sent to users when their settings change in Teams](emails-sent-to-users-when-their-settings-change-in-teams.md)
 - [Enable users to record their names when they join a meeting](enable-users-to-record-their-name-when-they-join-a-meeting-in-teams.md)